-A minimum pit stop time will be imposed for mandatory pit stops for all Cups in Cases A and B.
+A minimum pit stop time will be imposed for mandatory pit stops for all Cups in sprint competitions.

 The pit stop time will be issued for each Competition in an Event Bulletin from the Stewards.
 Any car whose pit stop time is less than its Mandatory Pit Stop time will be given a penalty by the Stewards.